Paraguayan Football Association: History

 In 1921, during the presidency of Enrique Pinho, the Paraguayan Football League joined the South American Football Confederation (CONMEBOL).
 In 1925 it became a member of FIFA.

 In 1941 it changed its name to Liga Paraguaya de Football and in 1957 the name was Hispanicized as Liga Paraguaya de Fútbol.

 On December 3, 1998, its name was changed to its current denomination, Asociación Paraguaya de Fútbol, which coincidentally is one of the names that had been adopted by a dissident football association that brought together some teams, which would later join the League, and which organized championships between 1911 and 1917.

 In 2016, APF appointed Robert Harrison, the former head of Club Nacional, as president.
 Harrison succeeded Alejandro Domínguez, who resigned to run for president of CONMEBOL, after Juan Ángel Napout stepped down from that role in December 2015.

-In 2019, APF hired Argentinian Eduardo Berizzo as manager of the Paraguay's national men's team.
+In 2019, APF hired Argentinian Eduardo Berizzo as manager of Paraguay's national men's team.

 Paraguay have not previously hosted the FIFA World Cup.
-In August 2022, APF joined up with the football associations of Argentina, Uruguay, and Chile to jointly bid to host the World Cup in 2030.
+In August 2022, APF joined up with the football associations of Argentina, Uruguay and Chile to jointly bid to host the World Cup in 2030.